 In Danny Boyle’s 127 Hours, the protagonist is stuck by a boulder for five days.
 It’s a biographical film that shows how canyoneer Aron Ralson (James Franco) survived for more than five days of being trapped, using a camera to record his struggle.

-Read more about the Person vs Nature conflict here.
+Read more about the Person vs Nature conflict in film here.

 Person vs. Society